Why It Works

 Kosher salt and freshly ground black pepper

-Bring stock to a boil over medium-high heat in a medium saucepan.
+In a medium saucepan, bring stock to a boil over medium-high heat.
 Remove from heat and add porcini mushrooms.
 Let steep until mushrooms are tender, about 15 minutes.
 Drain mushrooms, reserving stock.
 Roughly chop mushrooms.

-Melt butter in a medium saucepan over medium heat.
-When foaming subsides, add porcini, cremini, and shiitake mushrooms and cook, stirring occasionally, until browned, about 10 minutes.
+Wash and dry saucepan.
+Add butter and cook over medium heat until foaming subsides, the add porcini and cremini mushrooms and cook, stirring occasionally, until browned, about 10 minutes.

 Add flour and cook, stirring constantly, for 1 minute.